Over 65? Learn about your flu shot choices

-- Ask your doctor about getting the pneumonia shot, if you have not yet had it, and see if it's right for you.
+- Ask your doctor about getting the pneumonia shot.

-- Grohskopf LA, Alyanak E, Broder KR, Walter EB, Fry AM, Jernigan DB.
-Prevention and control of seasonal influenza with vaccines: Recommendations of the advisory committee on immunization practices — United States, 2020–21 influenza season.
-MMWR Recomm Rep 2020;69(No. RR-8):1–25.
+- Grohskopf LA, Alyanak E, Ferdinands JM, et al. Prevention and control of seasonal influenza with vaccines: Recommendations of the Advisory Committee on Immunization Practices — United States, 2021–22 Influenza Season.
+MMWR Recomm Rep 2021;70(No. RR-5):1–28.